You can view, apply for and review your professional development courses in health and applied sciences here.

 Title

-30 credit level 3 or Masters level module
+30 credit level 6 or level 7 module

 Click here to ask us a question about this course.
 Please include your full name with your question.
 If required, please let us know if you want us to add you to the future dates mailing list.
 Alternatively you may email us directly at has.cpd@uwe.ac.uk